6 Best Ruby on Rails Books in 2023

 Update, display, and delete users

-Implement account activation and password reset, including sending an email with Rails
+Implement account activation and password reset, including sending email with Rails

 The book is divided into fourteen chapters: